russjudge/ArtemisManager/README.md

 	note that an automated way of submitted mods is under development, and to submit mods to me via URL link in the forum post.

 Phase 2
--- Add mechanism for adding missions.
+-- (possibly will move to Phase 1) Add mechanism for adding missions.
 Include way to ensure mission is for correct version of Artemis (i.e., if the mission won't work for specific versions, this will need worked out).
 	-- Keep missions independent of any version of artemis or from any mod, unless it was included with the mod.
 Whenever a version of Artemis is activated, then ensure to apply all missions that work with that version of artemis automatically as part of the activation.
 -- Add Master/Slave functionality for security control.
 In other words, create a way that only one peer can be set to control all peers.
 This would prevent any random peer from doing nasty stuff